 I knew that it was a special movie.
 James Barrie and Peter Pan are important symbols in Anglo-Saxon culture and work on this movie was a truly unique experience for me, as a composer from Poland.
 This extraordinary atmosphere was present on the set of Finding Neverland from the very beginning.

-Finding Neverland, directed by Marc Foster, was a huge blockbuster and it received seven Oscar nominations: for Best Motion Picture, Best Achievement in Costume Design, Best Achievement in Film Editing, Best Achievement in Art Direction, Best Actor (Johnny Depp), Best Adapted Screenplay and Best Original Score.
-The only Oscar for the movie went to Jan A.P.
-Kaczmarek, who later composed music for outstanding films such as The Visitor by Tom McCarthy.
+Finding Neverland, directed by Marc Foster, was a huge blockbuster, and it received seven Oscar nominations: for Best Motion Picture, Best Achievement in Costume Design, Best Achievement in Film Editing, Best Achievement in Art Direction, Best Actor (Johnny Depp), Best Adapted Screenplay and Best Original Score.
+The only Oscar for the movie went to Kaczmarek, who later composed music for outstanding films such as The Visitor by Tom McCarthy.

 2008: ‘Peter & The Wolf' – Best Short Animated Film